Jury

 Stefan Beyer, born in Braunschweig, studied music and composition in Leipzig and Gothenburg.
 He is an alumnus of the Schöppingen artists‘ village as well as other residencies in Rolandswerth, Wiepersdorf, Schreyahn, Paris and Los Angeles.
 He was a fellow of the Else Heiliger Fund and is a winner of the Toru Takemitsu Award.
 He has collaborated with the Tokyo Philharmonic and Ensemble Modern, among others.
 Stefan Beyer is a founding member and chairman of the group forma Leipzig and is also active as a concert organizer (2023/24 Gewandhaus zu Leipzig and Elbphilharmonie).
 He lives and works in Berlin.

-Mark Barden (2024-2026)
+Prof. Dr. Mark Barden (2024-2026)

 Mark Barden (born 1980 in Cleveland, Ohio, USA) composes concert music and sound installations with and without live musicians.
 Barden has been Professor of Composition at the Detmold University of Music since 2020.